 - Balanced Representation

 These guidelines regarding marketing and advertisement for architects and architectural firms are not compulsory.
 They are not pieces of legislation.
-But architecture is a gentlemen’s profession nevertheless.
+But architecture is a gentlemen’s profession.
 Most of those pieces of advice apply to all marketing and advertisement activities, not only in our niche.

 Truthful Representation in Marketing and Advertising of Architects’ skills, qualifications, and experience